MWR-CyberSec/VeeamDumper-BOF/README.md

 ### Features
 The BOF can do the following:
-* Supports both PSQL and MSSQL for Veeam Backup and Replication nad Veeam One
+* Supports both PSQL and MSSQL for Veeam Backup and Replication and Veeam One
+* Outflank C2 (.s1.py) and Cobalt Strike (.cna)
 * Has a full auto mode
 * Search for the necessary sqlcmd.exe/psql.exe in common locations or specify manually
 * Automatically obtain the database name and salt from registry for Veeam Backup and Replication and VeeamOne